 The exact purpose of these pictures, as well as their in-game function remain unknown.

-Behind the GiRL picture in the School's second floor is a very small game room.
-Upon entering the room, the typical School music stops and is replaced with a periodic metal-screeching noise.
+Behind the GiRL picture in the School's second floor is the counselor's room.
+Upon entering this small room, the typical School music stops and is replaced with a periodic metal-screeching noise.
 There are two wooden chairs, a table and a cabinet which holds four board games and a green hat.

 One of the games, Graverobber, is shown in Petscop 22.
 The other three are Checkers, Rotation and Accident.
 The Accident game shows the same interlocking shapes seen outside Tool's room.